kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/04 - How broadcasting technology shapes speeches and influence/04 - How broadcasting technology shapes speeches and influence.md

 Most of these things won’t work on the internet because either:

- - The collective ritual would be lost (Churchil)
+ - The collective ritual would be lost (Churchill)
+ - People would make conspiracy theories (Apollo 11, just spacex did it better)
+ -